E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Introduction

 For task execution applications, it is only necessary to extract and encode the semantic information relevant to the task.
 Specifically, \cite{R2_8} proposed a model for image retrieval tasks under power and bandwidth constraints, while \cite{R2_10} introduced a robust semantic communication system based on vector quantized variational autoencoders for image classification.
 Further, the authors of \cite{R2_11, R2_13} proposd multi-task semantic communication schemes.
 In \cite{sem-NOMA}, a multimodal semantic communication scheme was introduced that directly fuses the semantics of multiple UEs through non-orthogonal channel superposition for semantic segmentation tasks, thus reducing transmission overhead.
 Compared to data reconstruction applications, task execution applications can further reduce transmission overhead.

 However, the aforementioned semantic communication schemes primarily focus on the extraction of semantics itself, without considering the impact of physical layer MIMO transmission.
 To this end, some studies have combined physical layer communication with semantic communication to better adapt to practical communication scenarios.
-Specifically, \cite{DJSCC_OFDM} explored the integration of orthogonal frequency division multiplexing (OFDM) with DJSCC, optimizing the end-to-end (E2E) performance of the entire semantic communication system.
-References \cite{Vit_MIMO, CSI_fusion1, CSI_fusion2} further investigated the fusion of CSI with semantics in small-scale MIMO scenarios, enhancing the transmission of semantic features in MIMO channels.
-While these studies considered the integration of MIMO and semantic communication, they only use MIMO’s CSI to assist semantic encoding, while still employing traditional MIMO physical layer designs.
-The mismatch between the goals of traditional MIMO physical layer design and task execution may limit the full utilization of gains in task-oriented semantic communication.
-To address this, \cite{MIMO_sem_E2E} proposed an algorithm based on decoupled pre-training and deep unfolding techniques, which improves the MIMO physical layer design for small-scale MIMO semantic transmission.
-Additionally, \cite{JSAC_Wu3} further integrated massive MIMO precoding design with multi-user semantic communication, enhancing the quality of massive MIMO image transmission.
+Specifically, \cite{DJSCC_OFDM} explored the integration of orthogonal frequency division multiplexing (OFDM) with DJSCC, optimizing the end-to-end (E2E) performance of the entire semantic communication system. {References \cite{Vit_MIMO, CSI_fusion1, CSI_fusion2} further investigated the fusion of CSI with semantics in MIMO, enhancing the transmission of semantic features. {These works are confined to $2{\times}2$ small-scale MIMO under {perfect CSI} at both transmitter and receiver, and they rely on conventional precoding/equalization, in which case this fusion can effectively handle semantic transmission weights between different data streams.} While these studies considered the integration of MIMO and semantic communication, they only use MIMO’s CSI to assist semantic encoding, while still employing traditional MIMO physical-layer designs. {\cite{MIMO_sem_E2E} further improves semantic transmission via decoupled pre-training and deep unfolding, yet it also assumes {perfect CSI} and thus adopts a WMMSE-style precoder.} Additionally, \cite{JSAC_Wu3} further integrated massive MIMO precoding design with multi-user semantic communication, enhancing the quality of massive MIMO image transmission, {but it does not embed the CSI acquisition (e.g., CSI-RS design and feedback) into an E2E semantic-communication architecture.}}

 In massive MIMO–OFDM systems, the channel estimation, channel feedback, and precoding design critically determine physical‐layer performance.
 Classical compressed sensing (CS)‑ or codebook‑based channel estimation and feedback schemes, as well as iterative beamforming algorithms, often incur substantial CSI reference signals (CSI-RS) and feedback overhead and on‑line computational burden \cite{JSAC_Wu1}.
 To address these challenges, recent works have increasingly leveraged DL techniques across these three modules to enhance accuracy while reducing latency and overhead under constrained resources.